ylogx/configparser2/configparser2.rst

   prefixes for whole line comments.

   .. versionchanged:: 3.2
-     In previous versions of :mod:`configparser` behaviour matched ``comment_prefixes=('#',';')`` and ``inline_comment_prefixes=(';',)``.
+     In previous versions of :mod:`configparser2` behaviour matched ``comment_prefixes=('#',';')`` and ``inline_comment_prefixes=(';',)``.

   Please note that config parsers don't support escaping of comment prefixes so